andimarafioti/tifresi/README.md

 ## Installation

 This repository use the ltfatpy packages that requires a few libraries to be installed.

-1. Be sure that cmake is installed
+The package relies on some library that have to be installed beforehands.

+1. Install `fftw3`, `lapack` and `cmake`
    * On debian based unix system:
     ```
-    sudo apt-get install cmake
+    sudo apt-get install libfftw3-dev liblapack-dev cmake
     ```
    * On MacOS X using homebrew:
     ```
-    brew install cmake
+    brew install fftw lapack cmake
     ```
    * On MacOS X using port:
     ```
-    sudo port install cmake
+    sudo port install fftw-3 fftw-3-single lapack cmake
     ```
-2. Install `fftw3` and `lapack`
+2. Install cython (required for installing ltfatpy):
-   * On debian based unix system:
     ```
-    sudo apt-get install libfftw3-dev liblapack-dev
-    ```
-   * On MacOS X using homebrew:
-    ```
-    brew install fftw lapack
-    ```
-   * On MacOS X using port:
-    ```
-    sudo port install fftw-3 fftw-3-single lapack
-    ```
-3. Install cython (required for installing ltfatpy):
-    ```
     pip install cython
     ```
-4. Install the requirements (You probably wants to create a virtual environment first)
+3. Install the package from pypi
     ```
-    pip install -r requirements.txt
+    pip install tifresi
     ```
-5. Clone this repository and install it
+  or from source
     ```
     git clone https://github.com/andimarafioti/tifresi
     cd tifresi